Create a work account that links your company to your Partner Center account

 email@example.com.
 Personal email addresses such as Hotmail, Gmail, or Yahoo aren't work email and can't be used for your Partner Center account.

 If you have more than one valid work email address, use the one that is associated to your Corporate Headquarters rather than the regional department, for example, use your

 Before you decide to use an existing work account, think about how many users in the account will need to work in Partner Center.
 If you have users in the account who won't need to work in Partner Center, consider creating a new account for only those users who will need to work in the Partner Center.

 Not sure if your company already has a work account?

 If you're not sure whether your company has a work account, follow these steps to check.
-Note that if you have an active subscription to Microsoft Azure or Office 365, you already have a work account.
+If you have an active subscription to Microsoft Azure or Office 365, you already have a work account.

 If your company doesn't already have a work account, you can create one during the enrollment process.

 The diagram below provides steps for several typical scenarios:

 - determine if you have a work account

 - determine how to sign into your work account